bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.7.17+20180528 Add class to translate text on frontend pages 3.7.16+20180525 Update plugin translations for all languages on logout 3.7.15+20180402 Minor internal changes
+    3.7.18+20180528 Add subscribe page id as a search field on the attribute form 3.7.17+20180528 Add class to translate text on frontend pages 3.7.16+20180525 Update plugin translations for all languages on logout 3.7.15+20180402 Minor internal changes